 Comprehensive information about the Glastir scheme is provided on the Welsh Government’s website, including rule booklets, guides, Frequently Asked Questions (FAQs) and application forms.

-There are a number of different strands of the Glastir scheme, two of which are relevant to forestry: Glastir Advanced and Glastir Woodlands (covering Glastir Woodland Creation, Glastir Woodland Management and Glastir Woodland Restoration).
+There are a number of different strands of the Glastir scheme, two of which are relevant to forestry: Glastir Advanced, Glastir Small Grants and Glastir Woodlands (covering Glastir Woodland Creation, Glastir Woodland Management and Glastir Woodland Restoration).

 If considering new planting, an important first step is to look on the Lle “Glastir Woodland Creation – Opportunities” map.